Skip to Main Content

 How to purchase flood insurance in Florida

-When you are ready to buy, you might want to get quotes for NFIP coverage as well as from some of the several private flood insurance companies in Florida.
-If you choose to purchase insurance from the NFIP, you can purchase your flood insurance policy from NFIP Direct or an insurance company that helps facilitate NFIP policies.
+When you are ready to buy, you might want to get quotes for NFIP coverage as well as from some of the several private Florida flood insurance companies.
+If you choose to purchase insurance from the NFIP, you can purchase your flood insurance policy from the NFIP directly or an insurance company that helps facilitate NFIP policies.
+You can see if your home insurance company has a partnership with a private company to help facilitate the buying process.
+Or, you can reach out to a private provider directly.

 Frequently asked questions